EvanBarmes/Reminder/ReadMe.md

 [Fig 4](https://github.com/EvanBarmes/Reminder/blob/master/Figures/Fig4.png) - The user can quickly disable/enable reminders without having to delete and recreate them by using the correlating button to the left of the reminder to be affected.

-[Figs 5](https://github.com/EvanBarmes/Reminder/blob/master/Figures/Fig5.png) - Pressing the button to the left of “Create New Reminder” enters the enable/disable buttons into delete mode, in which the user can easily delete as many reminders as desired all from the main window.
+[Fig 5](https://github.com/EvanBarmes/Reminder/blob/master/Figures/Fig5.png) - Pressing the button to the left of “Create New Reminder” enters the enable/disable buttons into delete mode, in which the user can easily delete as many reminders as desired all from the main window.
 The same button returns the delete buttons to their enable/disable state.

 [Fig 6](https://github.com/EvanBarmes/Reminder/blob/master/Figures/Fig6.png) - The user is presented with a simple reminder at the specified time.